 2. Favorite-show icebreakers

-"Downton Abbey" has captured the imaginations of people of all ages.
-Invite people to imagine what it would be like to be Lord or Lady Grantham, Anna or Carson.
-Ask these simple questions, "If you were a British lord or lady, what would you like staff to do that you currently do?
+Pick a television show or movie like "Downton Abbey" that has captured the imaginations of people of all ages.
+Invite people to imagine what it would be like to be one of the characters such as Lord or Lady Grantham, Anna or Carson.
+Come up with simple questions like, "If you were a British lord or lady, what would you like staff to do that you currently do?
 What would you still want to handle yourself?"

 3. Visual spirituality

 This is a great idea for groups that are ready to go deep.
 It also takes a little preparation.
 Gather photographs of various subjects.
 Include people, things and places.
 Raid your photo albums or take some scissors to the magazines on your coffee table.
 Make sure you have several more pictures than the number of people in the group.
 When you are ready for the discussion to begin, lay the pictures on a table or a surface big enough for everyone to get around.
 Ask people to walk around and take the picture that best describes/captures their experience of faith/spirituality.
 After everyone has selected a picture, go around the room and have each person share.